pivotal/blog/content/post/gp4k-kubebuilder-tdd.md

 ## Conclusion

-At the end of our testing journey, we're happy with the rapid iteration cycle provided by direct unit tests using a fake Client with reactors, and ReconcilerSpy became unnecessary.
-Sub-second unit tests provide immediate feedback mean we can add features gradually, which leads to clearer tests and implementation that reveals itself naturally.
-Our experience with the KubeBuilder test scaffolding re-iterated old lessons of unit testing: Focus on the unit of testing (your `Reconcile()` method), and inject dependencies (controller-runtime `Client`) that have the behavior (reactors) needed to implement the scenario.
+At the end of our testing journey, we're happy with the rapid iteration cycle provided by direct unit tests using a fake _Client_ with reactors, and ReconcilerSpy became unnecessary.
+Sub-second unit tests provide immediate feedback, meaning we can add features gradually.
+This leads to clearer tests and implementation that reveals itself naturally.
+Our experience with the KubeBuilder test scaffolding reinforced old lessons of unit testing: focus on the unit of testing (your `Reconcile()` method), and inject dependencies (controller-runtime `Client`) that have the behavior (reactors) needed to implement the scenario.